Consortium

 Description: Qualcomm Communications (QC) is the world’s leading wireless technology innovator, inventing the technologies that underpin and ensure ever-improving speed, security and latency-free wireless connectivity that is contributing to the digital transformation of economies.
 Its fundamental innovations and products used in mobile devices and other wireless inventions allow the development of the mobile ecosystem (smartphones, tablets, computers, XR, etc.) and its expansion into new industries (industry of the future, automotive, drones, etc.).
 The company has several R&D centers in France with more than 180 employees.

 Role in 6G-NTN: QC will leverage on its strong expertise in advancing long-term 5G/6G research spanning systems design, standardization, and prototyping to multiple work packages.
+More about Qualcomm’s role in 6G-NTN.

 Digital for Planet – D4P – logo